 The Envi Sci Program is based at Bowen Elementary School, 280 Cypress Street, Newton Centre near the Newton Centre T-stop (map opens in new window).

-Each year, our students have fun hiking, biking, canoeing, and back-packing on Mt.
-Washington, the tallest peak in the Northeast.
-We take approximately 35 girls and boys who will be entering grades 7, 8, 9, or 10 in September of 2020.
+Each year, our students have fun hiking, biking, canoeing, and more.
+The last three days of the Program are dedicated to a back-packing trip to Mt.
+Washington, the highest peak in the northeast.
+We take approximately 35 students who will be entering grades 7, 8, 9, or 10 in September of 2022.

 2017: Envi Sci's 50th anniversary celebration!

 Yes, The Envi Sci Program was 50 years old in 2017, and the Program had a series of events to celebrate!
 Find out more at the Envi Sci 50th Anniversary site and contact us if you would like to know more.